Last Updated: December 2023

 3. Optimize your Online User Experience

 Customers cannot possibly buy products they cannot see.
-Given that 61% of Google search traffic is mobile-driven (Statista), a responsive website is a bare minimum required for a smooth B2B customer experience.
+Given that 61% of Google search traffic is mobile-driven (Statista), a responsive website is a bare minimum required for a smooth B2B customer experiences.
 Website optimization also has implications from the SEO point of view- a responsive website can improve your search rankings.
 From the point of log-in to checkout, ease of navigation can play a major role in increasing average order value.
 In this context, popular product categories should be prioritized while flexible credit limits and financing options should be provided to avoid cancellations.

 Additionally, a dashboard interface should be provided for customers to view their purchases to date, making reconciliation and bill settlement easier.
 Finally, analytics and customer journey mapping should be leveraged to optimize the online experience.